colevanverth/ikaikarecords/ikaikacms/README.md

-This contains the [Strapi](https://strapi.io/) CMS to manage Ikaika Records "services" and "out now music".
+This contains the [Strapi](https://strapi.io/) CMS to manage Ikaika Records services, new music releases, and the equipment list.

 ## Setup Instructions